perkowitz/issho/doc/hachi/modules/para.md

 Para has a configuration option for the file prefix, used to specify filenames for saving data.
 Mono can also be set to use a yellow, orange, blue, or pink color palette.
-Finally monophonic can be set to true or false; when true, it will allow only one note to be set on each pattern step (though it will not automatically alter previously-saved sequences with multiple notes).
+The ```monophonic``` setting can be true or false; when true, it will allow only one note to be set on each pattern step (though it will not automatically alter previously-saved sequences with multiple notes).
+The ```sessionPrograms``` setting
+can be used to set midi program change values for each session.
+When the session is loaded, a program change message will be sent with the provided value; a missing value or value of ```-1``` will result in no message being sent.
+The ```controllers``` setting will specify the MIDI controller numbers assigned to each of the eight programmable controllers available.

 ```